chainpoint/chainpoint-cli/README.md

 ## Usage

-You can get an overview of the CLI usage by simply typing the name of the command (`chp`).
+You can get an overview of the CLI usage by typing the command (`chp`).
 The Node that the CLI will communicate with will be chosen from those advertised as healthy on the network.

-On first use the CLI will create a `~/.chainpoint` directory where it will store `cli.config`, and `chainpoint-proofs.db` files.
+On first use, the CLI will create a `~/.chainpoint` directory where it will store `cli.config`, and `chainpoint-proofs.db` files.
 You can edit the `cli.config` file if you'd like to permanently specify a Node of your own choosing.
 The database